lesreddy/tw-tetris/readme.md

 [MS Paint](https://ms-paint.en.softonic.com/) was also used to re-size images down for implementing onto [ImgBB](https://imgbb.com) for this readme file.

 ## Code

+For the Main Title Totally Wild Tetris I used code from [Riley-Shaw](https://codepen.io/rileyjshaw/pen/vExWpe)

 The games engine and core javascript was referenced from developers [meth meth method](https://www.youtube.com/watch?v=H2aW5V46khA) and [Code Explained](https://www.youtube.com/watch?v=HEsAr2Yt2do).
 This process took two weeks and was much more time consuming than first thought as I had to understand each concept as I rebuilt it into my own.